-There may be situations when the Headteacher/Principal, Chair of Governor will want to involve the Police immediately if the person is deemed to be an immediate risk to children or there is evidence of a possible criminal offence.
+There may be situations when the Headteacher/Principal, Chair of Governor/Proprietor/ Management committee will want to involve the Police immediately if the person is deemed to be an immediate risk to children or there is evidence of a possible criminal offence.

-Once an allegation has been received by the Headteacher/Principal, Chair of Governors they will contact the LADO (as part of their mandatory duty) on 0300123 1650 option 3 LADO or Email: LADO@surreycc.gov.uk immediately and before taking any action or investigation.
+Once an allegation has been received by the Headteacher/Principal, Chair of Governors/Proprietor/ Management committee they will contact the LADO (as part of their mandatory duty) on 0300123 1650 option 3 LADO or Email: LADO@surreycc.gov.uk immediately and before taking any action or investigation.